flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ![](/blog-images/software-development/architecture/dependence/program-code.jpg)

-Now, **the gobal high-level code structure that we commonly call "architecture" describes what holds a particular software product together and what makes it a *thing* at all**.
+Now, **the gobal high-level code structure that we commonly call *architecture* describes what holds a particular software product together and what makes it a *thing* at all**.
 It's a level of analysis applicable to any product, even if the product wasn't designed at that level.

 ### Principles